sigstore/sigstore-website/content/home.md

   - alignment: imageRight
     cardTitle: How can you use it?
     text: >-
-      sigstore is a set of tools developers, software maintainers, package managers and security experts can benefit from.
+      Sigstore is a set of tools developers, software maintainers, package managers and security experts can benefit from.
 Bringing together free-to-use open source technologies like Fulcio, Cosign and Rekor, it handles digital signing, verification and checks for provenance needed to